-José de Paiva Netto, writer, journalist, radio broadcaster, composer, and poet, was born on March 2, 1941, in Rio de Janeiro/RJ, Brazil.
+José de Paiva Netto, a writer, journalist, radio broadcaster, composer, and poet, was born on March 2, 1941, in Rio de Janeiro (Brazil).
 He is the President of the Legion of Good Will (LGW) and President-Preacher of the Religion of God, of the Christ, and of the Holy Spirit.
 He is an effective member of the Brazilian Press Association (ABI), of the Brazilian International Press Association (ABI Inter), of the National Federation of Journalists (FENAJ), of the International Federation of Journalists (IFJ), of the Union of Professional Journalists of the State of Rio de Janeiro, of the Union of Radio Broadcasters of the State of Rio de Janeiro, of the Union of Writers of Rio de Janeiro, and of the Brazilian Union of Composers (UBC), and of the Academy of Letters of Central Brazil.
 He is an author of international reference in the defense of human rights and in the concepts of Ecumenical Citizenship and Ecumenical Spirituality, which, in his words, constitute “the cradle of the most generous values that are born of the Soul, the dwelling of the emotions and of the reasoning enlightened by intuition, the atmosphere that embraces everything that transcends the ordinary field of matter and comes from the elevated human sensitivity, such as Truth, Justice, Mercy, Ethics, Honesty, Generosity, and Fraternal Love.
 In short, the mathematical constant that harmonizes the equation of spiritual, moral, mental, and human existence.
 Now, without the knowledge that we do exist on two planes—therefore not only on the physical plane—it will be hard to have a Society that is really Ecumenical, Altruistic, and Solidary, since we would be still ignoring that the knowledge of Superior Spirituality elevates the character of creatures, and therefore leads to the construction of the Planetary Citizenship.”

 He has received countless tributes, among them being awarded the Medal of the 1st Centenary of the Brazilian Academy of Letters (ABL); he was named Commander of the Order of Rio Branco by the Ministry of Foreign Affairs and awarded the Commander Degree, by the Council of the Order of Aeronautical Merit; and the Peacemaker Medal, by the Brazilian Ministry of Defense.
 Find out more about the tributes paid to Paiva Netto.